 - Artistic License – Physics: Lots of it.
 Some examples:

-- The Earth is surrounded by a "heat barrier" which causes the saucer's hull to glow red-hot.
+- The Earth is surrounded by a "heat barrier" which causes the saucer's hull to glow red-hot, flame and smoke.
+Note this is well after they have left Earth's atmosphere, and only occurs when leaving Earth.

 - Magnetic clamps hold flesh and blood fast.